 *William Chance was born on this date in 1880.
 He was a Black educator and humanitarian.

-After struggling through high school, while working on the farm, he entered North Carolina Agricultural and Technical College in Greensboro.
-Four years later he was graduated with honors with an A. B. degree in agriculture.
+After struggling through high school while working on the farm, he entered North Carolina Agricultural and Technical College in Greensboro.
+Four years later, he graduated with honors with an A. B. degree in agriculture.
 He received additional education from Howard University, spending four years there, of which the last year was devoted to the study of law.
-He earned other credits, intermittently, from Hampton Institute, North Carolina College at Durham, and La Salle University in Chicago, Ill.
-It was after attending Howard's law school that Chance became impressed with the idea of building a school to improve the plight of Blacks in Martin County.
+He earned other credits intermittently from Hampton Institute, North Carolina College at Durham, and La Salle University in Chicago, Ill.
+After attending Howard's law school, Chance became impressed with the idea of building a school to improve the plight of Blacks in Martin County.

-After returning to Parmele in 1909 he witnessed, among other deficiencies, the dreadful condition of the only local school for Blacks.
+After returning to Parmele in 1909, he witnessed the dreadful condition of the only local school for Blacks, among other deficiencies.
 This school had one room, sixty pupils, one teacher, and a $160 annual appropriation from the state for its operation.
-To help remedy this situation, he founded a private school, using his home and a community church as the facilities.
+He founded a private school to help remedy this situation, using his home and a community church as facilities.
 Serving as principal and one of the three teachers, he initially attracted about thirty students.
-For two years the teachers, mostly without salaries, provided a practical education, emphasizing agriculture, industrial and mechanical arts, and domestic science.
+The teachers, mostly without salaries, provided a practical education for two years, emphasizing agriculture, industrial and mechanical arts, and domestic science.

-Chance's school was the first in Martin County to initiate a longer school term, eight months yearly.
-Later, in 1911, the Black public school and his private school merged to become Parmele Industrial Institute, a public school, of which Chance was chosen principal.
-Because of Chance's devotion to his school throughout the years, the community changed the name of the school to W. C. Chance High School.
+Chance's school was the first in Martin County to initiate a long school term, eight months yearly.
+Later, in 1911, the Black public school and his private school merged to become Parmele Industrial Institute, a public school of which Chance was chosen as principal.
+Because of Chance's devotion to his school throughout the years, the community changed the school's name to W. C. Chance High School.
 Under his leadership, the school in 1948 had the highest percentage of graduating seniors entering college (70 percent) of any school in Martin County (the average was 50 percent).
-Many of his former students rose to become attorneys, doctors, college presidents, college deans, businessmen, ministers, school principals, and teachers.
+His former students became attorneys, doctors, college presidents, deans, businessmen, ministers, school principals, and teachers.

-In 1948, Chance filed a successful challenge of the Jim Crow policy on the Atlantic Coast Line Railroad.
+In 1948, Chance filed a successful challenge to the Jim Crow policy on the Atlantic Coast Line Railroad.
 Chance v.
-Lambeth was filed suit to recover damages from the railroad on the grounds that because of his race, he was wrongfully ejected from a railroad car on June 25th that year in Emporia, Va., and subsequently subjected to unlawful arrest and imprisonment in connection with this ejection.
+Lambeth filed suit to recover damages from the railroad because of his race; he was wrongfully ejected from a railroad car on June 25th that year in Emporia, Va., and subsequently subjected to unlawful arrest and imprisonment in connection with this ejection.
 Two years and four court actions were heard in the U.S. Court of Appeals for the Fourth Circuit, which ruled in favor of Chance and outlawed the Jim Crow policy in interstate travel.